What is Pityriasis Rosea?

 A well-functioning immune system and healthy skin provide the best defense against complications from pityriasis rosea.
 Supplements can help with this.
 One amino acid in particular — lysine — may have a direct impact on the virus thought to play a role in the infection.

 Studies show that the amino acid lysine helps reduce the effects of herpes viruses by stopping them from replicating in the body.
 Researchers believe that pityriasis rosea is likely caused by herpes viruses, specifically HHV-6 and HHV-7.
 In case studies, lysine helped the condition clear up faster (x).
-As a dietary supplement, take 680mg of lysine once or twice daily, or as directed by physician.
+As a dietary supplement, take 680mg of L-lysine HCL once or twice daily, or as directed by physician.

 Vitamin C multitasks.
 Production of collagen and elastin, two proteins that keep the skin supple and healthy, require vitamin C. In addition, the immune system depends on vitamin C to make the white blood cells that combat infection (x).
-As a dietary supplement, take 1,000mg (1/4 tsp) of vitamin C up to three times daily or as directed by a physician.
+As a dietary supplement, take 1,000mg (1/4 tsp) of vitamin C powder up to three times daily or as directed by a physician.

 Vitamin E helps keep the skin healthy and moisturized.
 In fact, a deficiency in this fat-soluble vitamin is linked to very dry skin which leaves it susceptible to infections and damage (x).
 Some studies show that taking 400 IU of vitamin E daily can help improve the quality of life for people who suffer from skin rashes (x).
-As a dietary supplement, take 1 softgel daily with a meal, or as otherwise directed by a physician.
+As a dietary supplement, take 1 vitamin E 400 IU softgel daily with a meal, or as otherwise directed by a physician.

 The Bottom Line